networknt/light-doc/content/en/tool/light-codegen/hybrid-server.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

 Hybrid server is a special project that is designed as a host server for services built on top of light-hybrid-4j framework.
-Every service is built as a small jar file with only the business logic handlers inside and multiple jar files can be put into a docker volume to be loaded by a hybrid server instance running in docker container.
-In this way, the developers has nothing to do with the server at all they just need to focus on their domain business logic.
+Every service is built as a small jar file with only the business logic handlers inside.
+Multiple jar files can be put into a docker volume to be loaded by a hybrid server instance running in docker container.
+In this way, the developer has nothing to do with the server at all they just need to focus on their domain business logic.
 Also as all these services are deployed in the same JVM, the communication between them are faster although it is still through HTTPS channel.
 This is our serverless solution.